 First, we’ll explore how these drugs work and the benefits you might expect.

-Then, we’ll discuss the potential side effects and how to obtain these so-called smart drugs.
+Then, we’ll discuss the potential side effects and how these so-called smart drugs are usually obtained.

 Piracetam is a popular study drug.

 It’s a derivative of the naturally occurring brain chemical GABA (gamma-aminobutyric acid).